Skip to main content

 GA4 depends on cookies to identify users and maintain sessions.
 When cookie consent is required (for example, under GDPR), analytics cookies aren’t set until the visitor grants permission.

 GoodMetrics doesn’t rely on tracking cookies, so no consent banner is required, and visits are recorded even if cookies are disabled.
-Our tracking script is also less likely to be blocked by ad blockers than GA4.
+Our first-party tracking script is also much less commonly blocked than GA4.

 As a result, GoodMetrics often shows higher and more complete visitor counts, particularly in regions with strict privacy regulations or widespread cookie consent banners.